 These guidelines require the planning system at national, regional and local levels to avoid development in areas at risk of flooding unless there are wider sustainability grounds that justify appropriate development and where flood risk can be reduced or managed to an acceptable level without increasing flood risk elsewhere.
 The guidelines require that Development Plans address flood risk by having the necessary flood risk assessments, including mapping of flood zones, in place at the critical decision making phases and the consideration of any subsequent amendments.
-The guidelines require the adoption of a sequential approach to flood risk.
+The guidelines require the adoption of a sequential approach to flood risk management based on avoidance, reduction and mitigation of flood risk.
 For further information please refer to Appendix H Strategic Flood Risk Assessment.